Have You Been Brushing Wrong Your Whole Life?

 Dentist in Flagstaff

 Country Club Dental is your friendly, local dentist in Flagstaff, AZ.
 If you are concerned about whether or not you are brushing your teeth properly, we are here to help answer your questions.
 We are currently accepting new patients.
-Call us to scheudle an appointment today!
+Call us to schedule an appointment today!